 Own your successes.
 People who suffer from Impostor Syndrome don’t internalize successes.
 They are more likely to attribute their successes to luck or help received from others.
 Disagree with Nike here: Just DON’T do it.
 Own your successes.
 They are YOURS, even if you got a little bit lucky or had help from others.
 Certainly thank others for their help and give credit where credit is due—even if a little of it came from Lady Luck.
 But take your credit as well.
 You did it and you deserve the praise and acknowledgement.

-To combat this negative self-talk, you need to own your own thoughts, you own mind.
-The worst way to do this is to combat negative self-talk with negative admonishments, as in “I will not criticize myself anymore.”
+To combat this negative self-talk, you need to own your own thoughts, your own mind.
+The worst way to combat negative self-talk is to use negative admonishments, as in “I will not criticize myself anymore.”
 That’s just more criticism.
-The best way to take control of a negative thought is to put a different thought in its place—one that’s you’ve chosen to do fit the job.
+The best way to take control of a negative thought is to put a different thought in its place—one that you’ve chosen to fit the job.
 In Winter Notes on Summer Impressions (1863), Russian write Fyodor Dostoevsky made the following observation: "Try to pose for yourself this task: not to think of a polar bear, and you will see that the cursed thing will come to mind every minute."
 How do you not think about a white bear?
-Think about a black one.
-Whenever the image of a white bear begins to encroach on your cognitive turf, summon up an image of black bear instead—and really focus on that black bear.
+Think about a black one instead.
+Or an eagle.
+Or almost any other vivid image.
+Whenever the image of a white bear begins to encroach on your cognitive turf, summon up a different image instead—and really focus on that image.
 Whenever an unhelpful self-doubt threatens to invade your thoughts, shift your focus to one of your strengths or your successes—and really focus on those.